Indietax

 How this calculator works

-Take-home = Gross salary − Pension contribution − Income tax − NI − Student loan.
+Take-home = Gross salary − Pension contribution − Income tax − NI − Student loan repayments.

 Frequently asked questions